JonJagger/cyber-dojo/readme.txt

 Misc Notes
 ==========
-o) http://vimeo.com/15104374 has a video of me doing the Roman Numerals kata in Ruby in an earlier version of CyberDojo
+o) http://vimeo.com/15104374 has a video of me doing the Roman Numerals kata in Ruby in a very early version of CyberDojo
 o) http://vimeo.com/8630305 has a video of an even earlier version of CyberDojo I submitted as a proposal to the Software Craftsmanship conference 2010.
 o) When I started CyberDojo I didn't know any ruby, any rails, or any javascript (and not much css or html either).
 I'm self employed so I've have no-one to pair with (except google) while developing this in my limited spare time.
    Some of what you find is likely to be non-idiomatic.
 Caveat emptor!
-o) I have worked hard to _remove_ features from CyberDojo.
+o) I have worked hard to <em>remove</em> features from CyberDojo.
 My idea is that the simpler the environment the more players will concentrate on the practice and the more they will need to collaborate with each other.
-   Remember the aim of a CyberDojo is _not_ to ship something, it is to deliberately practice developing software collaboratively.
+   Remember the aim of a CyberDojo is <em>not</em> to ship something, it is to deliberately practice developing software collaboratively.
-o) Olve Maudal and Mike Long have been enthusiastic about CyberDojo from the very early days.
+o) Olve Maudal, Mike Long and Johannes Brodwall have been enthusiastic about CyberDojo from the very early days.
-   Olve and Mike - I really appreciate all your encouragement.
+   Olve, Mike and Johannes - I really appreciate all your help and encouragement.